MOGI-ROS/Week-9-10-Simple-arm/README.md

 # Fake 6 axis robotic arm

 To overcome the limitations of a less than 6 DoF robotic arm we can add fake roll and yaw joints.
-Let's add the following
+Let's add the following 2 links and joints to the URDF:

 ```xml
   <!-- STEP 13 - Virtual roll joint -->